 Every query requires you to define a date range.
 The date range refers to the time period that you would like to analyze.
 All new queries default to the Last 7 Days.
 To open the date range selector dropdown, select Last 7 Days.
 The start date is the first day to be included in the search.
 The end date is the last day.

 To select fixed start and end dates, use the date range selector on the left side of the dropdown and select a start date and end date from the calendar.
-You can also enter a specific date by clicking on the date at the top of the selector and entering a value.
+You can also enter a specific date by selecting the date at the top of the selector and entering a value.
 Use the left and right arrows to navigate the calendar.
-Select the “Today” checkbox to create a dynamic end date.
+Select the Today checkbox to create a dynamic end date.